 To be a member of INN, an organization must be organized as described in Section 501(c)(3) of the Internal Revenue Code or be fiscally sponsored by a 501(c)(3) (such as INN).
 It also must be transparent about funding sources and produce investigative and/or public-service reporting.
-For more information and to apply to become a member, please review our complete membership standards and then submit your application.
+Learn more about how to apply.

+INN is a 501(c)(3) federally recognized nonprofit.
 INN, and all its members, have a commitment to transparency in funding.
-All member organizations must display and make available funders who donate over $1,000.
+All member organizations must display and make available funders who donate over $5,000.